-St. George Fire Department: Two accused of arson, attempted murder in Elm Row Lane house fire
+NEW DETAILS: 2 arrested for allegedly dousing man in paint thinner before setting his home on fire

 Latest Weather Blog

-St. George Fire Department: Two accused of arson, attempted murder in Elm Row Lane house fire

-ST. GEORGE — Two people were arrested on arson and attempted murder charges in connection with a house fire on Elm Row Lane, the St. George Fire Department said Monday.
+That's when the two suspects allegedly threatened the man before pouring paint thinner on him, an arrest affidavit says.
+They then allegedly set a couch in the living room on fire and left.

+According to SGFD, the man got dressed and escaped to his garage at the back of the house, where he was rescued by a neighbor.
+The man was later taken to the hospital and intubated for smoke inhalation injuries.
+His cat died in the fire.

-Around 7:30 a.m. on Dec.
-15, Lerico Walker and Dvante Artrelle Dotson allegedly set fire to living room furniture inside a home on Elm Row Lane near Savannah Rowe, according to SGFD.
-When firefighters arrived, they found heavy flames coming from the front and back of the two-story home.
+SGFD said firefighters arrived at the home around 7:30 a.m. on Dec.
+15 and found heavy flames coming from the front and back of the two-story home.

-The fire department said a victim escaped through the back of the house and was rescued from the garage by a neighbor before being taken to the hospital due to smoke inhalation.
-The victim's cats did not survive the fire.

 SGFD said firefighters got the blaze under control within an hour.